seung-lab/kimimaro/README.md

 TBC

+### Using DAF for Targets, PDRF for Pathfinding

+### Normalized DAF "Trickle Gradient"

+### Rolling Invalidation Cube

+Uses topological cues to perform O(V) invalidations instead of O(VN) where V is the number of voxels in the volume and N is the number of vertices in a skeleton path.
+This could be done as a sphere, it's just more time consuming to program.

+### Soma Handling

+We want to handle somas diff

 ## Related Projects

 Several classic algorithms had to be specially tuned to make this module possible.

-1. [MLAEDT-3D](https://github.com/seung-lab/euclidean-distance-transform-3d): A single pass, multi-label anisotropy supporting euclidean distance transform implementation.
+1. [edt](https://github.com/seung-lab/euclidean-distance-transform-3d): A single pass, multi-label anisotropy supporting euclidean distance transform implementation.
 2. [dijkstra3d](https://github.com/seung-lab/dijkstra3d): Dijkstra's shortest-path algorithm defined on 26-connected 3D images.
 This avoids the time cost of edge generation and wasted memory of a graph representation.
 3. [connected-components-3d](https://github.com/seung-lab/connected-components-3d): A connected components implementation defined on 26-connected 3D images with multiple labels.
 4. [fastremap](https://github.com/seung-lab/fastremap): Allows high speed renumbering of labels from 1 in a 3D array in order to reduce memory consumption caused by unnecessarily large 32 and 64-bit labels.